 To become a music major every prospective student must complete a pre-admission audition and be accepted into a performance studio.
 It is not possible to become a music major if the student does not exhibit sufficient performing competence in his or her audition.
 Prospective majors should contact the School of Music Director of Admissions as early as possible.
 You must have submitted an application to the University of Florida prior to your audition.

 Participation in one of the scheduled audition days is highly recommended, but individual auditions can also be arranged through the Office of Music Admissions in unusual circumstances.
-In addition, students who cannot make it to campus may submit a high-quality compact disc or MP3 file.
+In addition, students who cannot make it to campus may submit a high-quality video recording/link, compact disc, or MP3 file.
 These arrangements must be made in advance.
 Recordings must be received by the School of Music by December 31, 2017 for scholarship consideration.
 Undergraduate music major scholarships and partial out-of-state tuition waivers are awarded based on students' talent and determined at the time of the auditions.
 There is no additional application needed to qualify for these talent-based scholarships.
 If a student is awarded a scholarship, they are notified, in writing, during the second week of February in each year.
 Though graduate student audition requirements differ slightly, graduate students are welcome to audition on the scheduled audition days.

 If you are required to audition, you also need to complete this step.
 Have someone who knows you in a musical capacity complete the instructor recommendation form.